UofT-EcoSystem/hfta/docs/mlsys21/a100_throughputs.md

 # this will take about 10 mins to complete
 bash docker/build.sh nvidia20.06
 ```
-To pull from Docker Hub directly without building
+To pull from Docker Hub directly without building it locally:
 ```bash
 docker pull wangshangsam/hfta:mlsys21_nvidia20.06
 ```